lcilliers/hobbies-modelling4comfort/log-cabin-SOURCE-NARRATIVE-ORGANIZED.md

 **Wall assembly details:**
 - Corner notching carefully cut for authentic interlocking
 - Each log cut with slight length variations for realism
-- Stained with various wood tones for natural variation
+- painted with watered down Acrylic with various wood tones for natural variation
 - Fitted and glued with corner notches aligned
 - Stone foundation wall to level cabin (using horticultural grit for stones)
 - Weathered foundation with plants growing in wall crevices